 A complete, end-to-end workflow for chromosome conformation capture

 Oxford Nanopore provides the complete solution for investigating chromatin conformation: Pore-C is an end-to-end workflow, from sample preparation to analysis.
-Pore-C is provided as a comprehensive sample preparation and sequencing protocol (see the Extraction methods section of the Knowledge page on the Community), and an analysis pipeline available in GitHub (Figure 1).
+Pore-C is provided as a comprehensive sample preparation and sequencing protocol (see the Pore-C protocols in the Prepare Documentation section of the Community), and an analysis pipeline available in GitHub (Figure 1).
+The workflow is suitable for multiple sample types, including whole blood, animal tissue, and plant tissue (see Community case study).

 With long nanopore sequencing reads, you can obtain long-range, multi-way contact information; this cannot be achieved using Hi-C — the commonly used short-read-based 3C method, which produces pairwise data, limiting its utility for generating higher-order structural information.
 Furthermore, Pore-C requires no amplification step.
 Therefore, combined with the direct detection of modifications alongside nucleotide sequence, you can achieve an even more comprehensive understanding of the regulation of gene expression.